jjnstark/jjnstark.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at McGill University in Montreal, currently pursuing a BA in Mathematics and Computer Science.
-I also hold a first class honours degree in Classics and Contemporary Studies with a minor in the History of Science and Technology from the University of King's College in Halifax, NS.
+I am a MA Candidate in Philosophy at the University of Western Ontario in London, ON.
+I hold a BA in Mathematics and Computer Science from McGill University in Montreal, QX as well as a BA in Classics and Contemporary Studies with a minor in the History of Science and Technology from the University of King's College in Halifax, NS.
 My interests include the practice and philosophy of mathematics, physics and computer science; politics and power; ontology; mythology; and much more.